 S&P 500: stated climate goals

-331 out of 500 companies of S&P 500 actually managed to cut emissions during the last reporting period of FY2020 (the rate of decline is shown on the axis X on the chart below).
+261 out of 498 companies of S&P 500 actually managed to cut emissions during the last reporting period of FY2021 (the rate of decline is shown on the axis X on the chart below).

-One company in S&P 500 has achieved Net Zero (Meta Platforms Inc), and 6 more claim to be carbon neutral (Alphabet, Bank of America, Wells Fargo & Company, Mettler-Toledo Intl, Fifth Third Bancorp, Delta Air Lines).
+One company in S&P 500 has achieved Net Zero (Meta Platforms Inc), and 5 more claim to be carbon neutral (Alphabet, Wells Fargo & Company, Mettler-Toledo Intl, Fifth Third Bancorp, Delta Air Lines).
 Carbon neutrality is different from Net Zero as it covers only carbon CO2 emissions.
 More importantly, corporates can achieve carbon neutrality with the help of the acquisition of carbon offsets, while Net Zero usually requires that the company reduces its own emissions in absolute terms.